 People in this month are more engaged in reading the Holy Quran and attending religious lessons and sermons, besides participating the Taraweeh and Tahajud night prayer, where mosques are crowded with worshippers of men, women and children in an immense passion scene, which characterizes this month.

-In Ramadan, women usually like to make changes in their kitchen and acquire new kitchen utensils and dishes to present food for the family after a long fastening day, in the best possible way.
+In Libyan Ramadan Traditions, women usually like to make changes in their kitchen and acquire new kitchen utensils and dishes to present food for the family after a long fastening day, in the best possible way.

 During this difficult, transitional period of the country, Libyans look to these Islamic values of life that are revived in Ramadan to have their impact in promoting stability, peace and harmony within Libyan society.